Upnor: Upper Upnor

-Upper Upnor comprises a village cobbled high street leading down to Upnor Castle.
-It has many houses displaying Kentish weatherboarding, some are Grade II listed.

-It also has some terraced streets including former military housing.
+Upper Upnor comprises a village cobbled High Street which begins with a public house called The Kings Arms, and further down the High Street is another public house called The Tudor Rose.
+Both The Kings Arms and The Tudor Rose were public houses that sailors from the Royal Navy regularly drank in.
+On 14 September 1998, The Kings Head was renamed The Kings Arms.
+At the end of the High Street is Upnor Castle which is managed and owned by English Heritage.
+Upper Upnor has many houses displaying Kentish weatherboarding, some are Grade II listed.
+There used to be a Post Office and sweet shop at 23 High Street in Upper Upnor, which closed on 21 April 1989.

+Within Upper Upnor, along Upchat Road is Admiralty Terrace where the houses were used as Service Family Accommodation (SFA) by the Royal Navy.
 Upper Upnor is on the Chatham Reach of the River Medway, directly opposite St Mary's Creek.

 London Stones

 The London Stones are in Lower Upnor on the shoreline.
-They mark the limit of the charter rights of London fishermen.
+They mark the limit of the Charter Rights of fishermen from London.
 The older stone has the date 1204 carved on it as part of an eighteenth-century inscription.

 Industry

-Like other parts of Frindsbury, chalk has been extracted, high quality moulding sand has been taken from a pit near the Church, and William Burgess Little built 25 five barges at his yard between 1843 and 1871.
-The first was the Sarah Little and the last called W.B.Little Finish.
+Like other parts of Frindsbury, chalk or calcium carbonate has been extracted, high quality molding sand or foundry sand has been taken from a quarry near All Saints Church, and William Burgess Little built 25 five barges at his yard between October 1843 and June 1871.
+The first was the Sarah Little and the last was called the W. B. Little Finish.
 James Little built three barges here in 1891, 1893, and 1895.
 A potter's kiln can be seen on an 1830 watercolour by Susan Twopeny, now in Rochester Guildhall Museum.

-The church
+Church

 The ecclesiastical parish of Upnor split from Frindsbury in 1884 and was reabsorbed in 1955.
 The parish church of St Philip and St James (1884) was designed by Ewan Christian.
 It is virtually unaltered.

-Francis Drake's father was ordained deacon and made vicar of the Church upon the River Medway.

-The military
+Military

 Upnor Castle

 Upnor Castle was built as an artillery fort between 1559 and 1567 in order to protect Chatham Dockyard and the associated naval anchorage.
 It was called into action in June 1667 when the Dutch Navy conducted a raid on the ships moored in the river; the castle proved ineffective in repelling the attack and it was decommissioned soon afterwards.
 Though the castle was only operational as a fort for about 100 years, it was retained as a gunpowder magazine and ammunition store until the end of the First World War; continuing in military use through World War II, it was opened to the public as a museum in 1945.